 Payday loans are largely unregulated in Yukon, which makes them a particularly risky kind of debt.
-Lenders are fairly unrestricted in terms of the fees and interest rates they can charge on loans, and there are also few rules in place to prevent predatory lending practices like rollovers (which allow borrowers to use a future loan to pay off their current loan).
-Some payday lenders may choose to charge less for a loan, so make sure you shop around for the best rate before you accept the terms of your contract.
+Lenders are fairly unrestricted in terms of the fees and interest rates they can charge on loans, and there are also few rules in place to prevent predatory lending practices like roll-overs (which allow borrowers to use a second payday loan to pay off their current payday loan).
+Some payday lenders in the Yukon may choose to charge less for a loan, such as $25 in fees per $100 borrowed, so make sure you shop around for the best rate before you apply for a payday loan.

-How can I tell if a lender in Yukon is legit?
+How can I tell if a lender in the Yukon is legit?

 Lenders in the Yukon have very few licensing requirements, which means they have very few legally-mandated obligations to protect customers.
 Even so, above-board lenders may choose to abide by laws that are commonly enforced across Canada.
 Look for the following signs where possible to make sure you’re working with a reputable company.

 - The lender follows federal payday loans legislation.
-Stay away from lenders who charge more than $60 per $100 loan.
-Make sure to compare several lenders to find the best terms for your loan (and keep an eye out for hidden fees buried in the fine print!).
+Stay away from lenders who charge more than $60 in fees per $100 borrowed.
+Make sure to compare several lenders to find the best terms for your loan (and keep an eye out for hidden fees buried in the fine print).